 In the years since native title rights were first recognised by the High Court, many native title groups have been involved in significant negotiations with governments, mining companies and others, and in the process they have continued to develop the standards for best practice agreement making.

 Lessons can be learned from these different agreement making processes.
-Notable examples include the Waanyi People’s dispute and negotiations over the Century Mine, the Statewide native title negotiations that were undertaken in South Australia, and the recent Noongar People’s South West Native Title Settlement.
+Notable examples include the Waanyi People’s dispute and negotiations over the Century Mine, negotiating shared management for the Matuwa Kurarra Kurarra Indigenous Protected Area, the statewide native title negotiations that were undertaken in South Australia, and the recent Noongar People’s South West Native Title Settlement.
 These and many other agreement making processes can provide useful examples for PBCs to consider when developing their own best practice agreements.